© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Earthwork at Pant-y-Pyllau, Coity Higher is a scheduled monument protected by Cadw under reference GM426.
 View the official record →

-Earthwork at Pant-y-Pyllau, Coity Higher is a prehistoric monument of unclassified type located in the Bridgend County Borough area of Wales.
+Earthwork at Pant-y-Pyllau, Coity Higher is a prehistoric monument of unclassified type located in Glamorgan, Wales, and is recorded under Cadw's Scheduled Ancient Monument designation GM426.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM426.

 Earthwork at Pant-y-Pyllau, Coity Higher dates from the prehistoric period, and is classified as a earthwork (unclassified).
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Earthwork at Pant-y-Pyllau, Coity Higher is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM426.